 You already know that some subjects are compulsory.
-You need to make four option choices (one from each block), including at least one subject from History, Geography, French, Spanish, Computer Science and Separate Sciences (These are all highlighted in yellow on the options form).
+You need to make four option choices (one from each block).

+Out of your four choices, you should include at least one subject from History, Geography, French, Spanish, Computer Science and Separate Sciences (These are all highlighted in yellow on the options form).

 If this presents you with any difficulties, please speak to Mr Sanford.
 It is possible that some subjects will not run because of lack of numbers or that some courses will be oversubscribed.
 That is why you are asked to indicate a reserve choice in each block, indicating it with a '2', and you need to think about these as carefully as your preferred choices.